CubeEngine/Pericopist/README.md

 # Description

-The messageextractor project consists of different modules.
+The pericopist project consists of different modules.
 The main task of the project is to generate a message catalog containing all the string literals of a project by parsing its source tree.

 # Modules